DISCARDED

 We are pleased to announce the publication of our latest research in Nature Medicine, one of the world's leading medical journals.

-The study, "Artificial Intelligence-Enabled ECG for Detection of Cardiac Dysfunction," demonstrates that AI-ECG achieves 94% accuracy in detecting left ventricular dysfunction—a condition that often goes undiagnosed until it progresses to heart failure.
+The study, "Artificial Intelligence-Enabled ECG for Screening of Cardiac Dysfunction," demonstrates that AI-ECG achieves 94% accuracy in screening for left ventricular dysfunction.

 Key Findings

-• AI-ECG detected left ventricular dysfunction with 94% sensitivity and 91% specificity
+• AI-ECG screened for left ventricular dysfunction with 94% sensitivity and 91% specificity

 • The algorithm outperformed traditional screening methods by a significant margin

-• Detection was effective even in patients without obvious symptoms
+• Screening was effective even in patients without obvious symptoms

 • Results were consistent across different patient populations and ECG equipment